ShayBox/VRC-OSC/plugin-steamvr/README.md

 # SteamVR Plugin

 Registers VRC-OSC as a SteamVR overlay for auto-start/stop

-This plugin is Windows and Linux only because SteamVR doesn't run on macOS
+This plugin is Windows and Linux only because SteamVR is not available on macOS